pw4rn3r/ECE382/labs/lab7/index.md

 ## Required Functionality (40 pts)

 Use the Timer_A subsystem to light LEDs based on the presence of a wall.
 The presence of a wall on the left side of the robot should light LED1 on your Launchpad board.
 The presence of a wall next to the right side should light LED2 on your Launchpad board.
 A wall in front should light both LEDs.
 Demonstrate that the LEDs do not light until the sensor comes into close proximity with a wall.
+Practically, what "close proximity" means depends on how fast you expect your robot to be moving.

 ## Sensor Characterization (15 pts)

 You need to fully characterize the sensor for your robot.
-Create a table and graphical plot with at least three data points that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
+Create a table and graphical plot with *at least* three data points that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
+You should see a linear relationship between the points.
 This table/graph should be generated for only **one servo position**.
 Use these values to determine how your sensor works so you can properly use it with the servo to solve the maze.  **How do these experimental values compare to the timing values that you calculated in the Prelab?**

 ## Remote Functionality (15 pts)